Indonesia Internship Placements

 In 2013 and 2014, unofficial ambassadors created documentaries about Dian Interfidi's programs, supported outreach and communications efforts and helped to organize seminars and workshops about tolerance-building.

 - For the communications internship, applicants should have excellent writing skills as well as experience with basic website editing, social media and a passion for working with interfaith issues.

 Yayasan Kampung Halaman

 Overview: Yayasan Kampung Halaman is a youth engagement initiative that operates community-based media workshops aimed at encouraging young people to become agents of social change.
 It trains young people from ages 13-25 in skills like video editing and production and assists them in using those skills to become voices for important societal issues.
-Since 2006, the organization has established several youth media centres and worked with as many as 400 communities throughout Indonesia.
+Since 2006, the organization has established several youth media centers and worked with as many as 400 communities throughout Indonesia.
 In 2011, Yayasan Kampung Halaman also received “the International Spotlight Award” from the President’s Committee on the Arts and the Humanities in Washington, DC for its efforts to inspire young people in Indonesia.

 Need: Yayasan Kampung Halaman seeks two unofficial ambassadors to support their “Sekolah Remaja”—the foundation’s annual community-based media workshops.
 The interns will mainly work as workshop facilitators, who will help participants to understand local and global societal issues and train them to make photo or video diaries.
 By the end of the internship, unofficial ambassadors are expected to create their own reflection piece, either in the form of photos or video diaries.